 When the marketing order was created in 1957, sweet cherries were primarily grown in only 6 counties in the State of Washington.
-The 6 counties that are currently regulated are

-Okanogan, Chelan, Douglas, Grant, Benton, and Yakima.
-The 14 additional counties proposed for inclusion are Kittitas, Klickitat, Ferry, Stevens, Pend Oreille, Lincoln, Spokane, Adams, Whitman, Franklin, Walla Walla, Columbia, Garfield, and Asotin.
+The 6 counties that are currently regulated are Okanogan, Chelan, Douglas, Grant, Benton, and Yakima.
+The 14 additional counties being included with this action are Kittitas, Klickitat, Ferry, Stevens, Pend Oreille, Lincoln, Spokane, Adams, Whitman, Franklin, Walla Walla, Columbia, Garfield, and Asotin.